resonance/image2xml_old/README.md

 	3) If running on jupyter notebooks keep an eye on the remaining GPU time.
 The email warnings seem to be on a delay which can cause the GPU to expire and the kernel to disconnect, forcing a re-run of the job entirely (unless you spawn the model from previously saved weights)

+	4) To upload multiple files into a jupyter notebook, but them in a folder and then compress into a zip file and upload the zip file.
+From there, create a new notebook and run the following code: import zipfile as zf files = zf.ZipFile("ZippedFolder.zip", 'r') files.extractall('directory to extract') files.close()

 The next step is to alter the code for the bootstrapped version which adds the CNN layer and extracts the features and tokens on demand from the images and the seeding of input tokens.
 This is where we would probably need our own DSL because these tokens shouldn't all need to be pre-fed.
 Only a seeding of the tokens.